 - School Health Services

 - Counseling/Mental Health Services

-These programs and services are offered through our internationally recognized day school programs in Baltimore City and Montgomery County, Maryland.
+These programs and services are offered through our internationally recognized day school programs in Baltimore City and Beltsville, Maryland.

 The goal of our programs is to develop a student’s academic, emotional, social and behavioral skills that will prepare them to transition into their communities and live as independently as possible.
 To this end, we ensure an open dialogue between parents and our school specialists to determine if our programs and services can help children reach their educational and behavioral goals.

 Students with physical disabilities also have the opportunity to participate in various sports offered through our Physically Challenged Sports and Recreational Program.

 International students will follow enrollment guidelines established by the Student and Exchange Visitor Program (SEVP), a division of the United States Immigration and Customs Enforcement (ICE).

 Our admissions officers work closely with families seeking admission for their children to make the application process as convenient as possible.
 At the end of the enrollment process, KKSP will issue a Certificate of Eligibility for Nonimmigrant (F-1) Student Status, also called Form I-20.
 The I-20 will allow families to apply for a student visa.